 - Field Label: USD Amount

 Clean the Stage Data

 Your recipe has data from different sources and this can lead to inconsistencies and dirty data.
-For example, you know that opportunity stages in the Canada org are slightly different to stages in the US org.
-(You know because you changed them in step 1!)
+For example, you know that opportunity stages in the Canada org are slightly different than stages in the US org.
+(You know because you changed them right after you signed up for the Canada org!)
 Use the column profile to look for these inconsistencies in each column, and use smart tools to fix them.

-Click the Attributes tab in the column profile and change these
+- Click the Attributes tab in the column profile and change these attributes:

 - API Name: Stage